 - Focus on solutions, not just software.
 Disciplined agile teams produce consumable solutions, not just “shippable software”.
 DAD recognizes that delivery teams are working on solutions that have a software component, that run on hardware, that are supported by documentation, and that the team may even change the business process around the usage of a system and even the organization structure of the people using it.

 - Take a goal-driven approach.
 Recognizing that solution delivery teams find themselves in unique situations, DAD doesn’t prescribe how they should work.
 Instead, it focuses on providing advice for how teams can tailor their strategy to reflect that context of the situation that they find themselves in.
 DAD does this by promoting a process goal driven approach.
 This strategy guides teams through the process decisions that they’re making, some of which will be driven by regulatory compliance.
 DAD has already done a lot of the heavy lifting regarding how to tailor your agile process to meeting scaling concerns such as regulatory compliance, large teams, geographically distributed teams, and other issues.
-Interestingly, as we’ve written in previous blog postings, the majority of the tailoring effort to address scaling issues such as regulatory compliance is handled by four of the twenty-two process goals: Exploring Initial Scope, Identify Initial Technical Strategy, Move Closer to a Deployable Release, and Coordinating Activities.
+Interestingly, as we’ve written in previous blog postings, the majority of the tailoring effort to address scaling issues such as regulatory compliance is handled by four of the twenty-two process goals: Exploring Initial Scope, Identify Initial Architecture Strategy, Accelerate Value Delivery, and Coordinating Activities.

 - Adopt an explicit governance strategy.
 DAD has agile governance strategies built right in, including explicit light-weight milestones, metrics, named phases, and many other aspects of governance expected by many regulations.
 Once again, DAD has done a lot of the heavy lifting for you.